2015 New Taipei water park fire: Investigation

+The Shilin District ruled on the first class action lawsuit related to the fire in 2023, finding that Lu Chung-chi and his two companies were liable for NT$405.88 million in total damages, split between NT$310.96 million in compensatory damages and NT$47.46 million of punitive damages for each of Lu's two companies.
+Upon appeal in 2026 the High Court ruled that the park's operator, Formosa Wonderworld Company, should share liability with the party's organizers.
+The high court decision increased Lu's and his companies' share of the damages to NT$351.28 million and Formosa Wonderwold's share to NT$136.49 million.

 Aftermath

 After the fire, the government has adopted several emergency-related measures, such as the easing of the requirements for National Health Insurance coverage for burn victims, and importing large amounts of artificial and cadaver skin.
 An exhibition was held from 25–29 June 2025 to mark the tenth anniversary of the fire.